 Origin of Valentine’s Day

-Spiritual Meaning of Valentine Day
+Spiritual Meaning of Valentine’s Day

-By now it must be clear to you the reason for celebrating valentine’s day.
+By now it must be clear to you the reason for celebrating Valentine’s Day.
 To add on, let’s dig into the spiritual meaning of this.
 This day helps us to make a better human being and appreciate the efforts and existence of those who are always there for us.
 The loved one doesn’t need to be our girlfriend/ boyfriend or spouse, it can be anyone from our family or friends.
 The day is dedicated to loving, respect, and affection.
 For students, spiritually this day can be a way to learn and inculcate empathy, charity, kindness, love, and respect for others.
 This day can be best to let kids embrace and acknowledge the love of friends and family.

-- Valentine Week List 2021- Which day is 7th to 14th Feb
+- Valentine Week List

-FAQ – Meaning of Valentine Day
+FAQ – Meaning of Valentine’s Day

 It is a day that ratifies the chance to commemorate affection, fascination, warmth, or fondness with a special person in your life.
 Valentine’s Day is an important day everyone loves to rejoice in the best special way, in a special place, at a special time, and with someone very special.
-It is a day to express your love and feelings for our partners who never leaves our side.
+It is a day to express your love and feelings for our partners who never leave our side.

 There are many verses in the bible that state about Valentine’s Day not directly but indirectly.
-The Bible states many verses on TV which command us to follow our love for our partners, one of the quotes being, “And above all these put on love, which binds everything together in perfect harmony.” which clearly states to put love above all other feelings.
+The Bible states many verses on TV that command us to follow our love for our partners, one of the quotes being, “And above all these put on love, which binds everything together in perfect harmony.” which clearly states to put love above all other feelings.